Can You Refinance Before Selling Your Home, And Should You?

 It typically makes financial sense to hold off on your refinance if you’re still deciding whether to sell your home now or wait.
 Do the math and see how long you’d need to live on your property to earn your money back from closing.
 It’s a good idea to skip refinancing if you don’t plan on living in your home long enough to earn back the expenses.

 Do you want to do repairs or renovations on your property?
-If so, you may want to consider a home equity loan or HELOC instead of a refinance.
+If so, you may want to consider a home equity loan or home equity line of credit (HELOC) instead of a refinance.
 Rocket Mortgage® is now offering The Home Equity Loan, which is available for primary and secondary homes.

 The Bottom Line

 Though you can refinance your home before selling it, it’s often not financially beneficial.
 When you refinance, you almost always need to pay closing costs.
-Closing costs can equal 2 – 6% of your loan value.
 If you only plan to live in your home for a few years, the amount you pay in closing costs can negate any benefits you receive.

 However, if you need to make home improvements or repairs to maximize your home’s selling potential before putting it on the market, a cash-out refinance might give you the funds to do so.
-And if you qualify for a no-closing-cost refinance and sell your home within 5 years of refinancing, you could skip having to pay thousands of dollars in interest over the course of your new loan.
+If you sell your home within 5 years of a no-closing-cost refinance, you could skip having to pay thousands of dollars in interest over the course of your new loan.